Cerebral Palsy Dentist

 Why Are Patients With Cerebral Palsy At Greater Risk For Oral Health Problems?

-When you think about all of these factors combined, people that have cerebral palsy are much of the time at greater risk for oral health problems such as tooth decay.
+When you think about all of these factors combined, people who have cerebral palsy are much of the time at greater risk for oral health problems such as tooth decay.
 Of course, there are many other issues that cerebral palsy patients tend to have as well, including:

 • Lack of control when brushing or flossing teeth